SocialSec2023-Paper-23/SocialSec-2023-Paper-23-Additional-Information/README.md

 Additional information is also included such as a brief description of the post purpose, and the actors aim.
 This also includes statistics regarding  the frequencies of specific keywords within the post and thread, respectively.

 Finally, each attack has a unique ID to provide an easy identification within the table.
-This is done with the aim to define the frequency and popularity of discussions related to ransomware
+This is done with the aim to define the frequency and popularity of discussions related to ransomware.

 ## RawDatasheetOfDreadPostsAndStatistics

 This is a link to the full raw data collected during our collection and analysis of posts in the Dread forum that are related to ransomware.
-For more information and analysis please refer to the appropriate paper
+For more information and analysis please refer to the appropriate paper.